kalbir/personal-awesome-list/README.md

 - [How to be strategic](https://medium.com/@joulee/how-to-be-strategic-f6630a44f86b) &mdash; really good article, very practical.

-- [The weekly CEO email](https://medium.com/@gokulrajaram/the-weekly-ceo-e-mail-b5eaafcee6fa) &mdash; the how and why of sending a weekly CEO update.
-Short version: you definitely need to do this.
-Possibly worth doing in any leadership role.

 - [The power of ten playbook](https://dcgross.com/the-power-of-ten-playbook/) &mdash; this is brilliant.
 The way I want to build a new product.

 ## People